awconway/NUR1027-FALL-2019/chapters/04searchcont.md

-At this point you may wish to first review some of the information first presented last week, by referring back to Chapters 2 and 3 from 'The Evidence-based Practice Manual for Nurses' (Craig, JV & Smyth, RL, 2012) or Chapter 7 of 'The Practice of Nursing Research' (Gray, J.R., Grove, S.K. & Sutherland, S., 2017).
+At this point you may wish to first review some of the information first presented last week, by referring back to Chapters 2 and 3 from 'The Evidence-based Practice Manual for Nurses' (Craig, JV & Smyth, RL, 2012) or Chapter 7 of 'The Practice of Nursing Research' (Gray, J.R., & Grove, S.K., 2021).

 <qu>This
 <a href="https://www-jstor-org.myaccess.library.utoronto.ca/stable/25684570?seq=1#metadata_info_tab_contents">paper</a>